-- Bank's policy on deferral and vesting of variable remuneration and, if the fraction of variable remuneration that is deferred differs across employees or groups of employees, along with a description of the factors that determine the fraction and their relative importance. - The various deferral arrangement of variable remuneration in the bank broadly are as follows - a) For MD & CEO & Senior Management Team As per the RBI guideline on Material Risk Takers, MD & CEO & SMT who have been classified as MRT's suitable deferral is being done.
-For last FY as a part of the MD & CEO - Annual Bonus for FY 20 -21 deferral was proposed as part of the overall proposal submitted to the Reserve Bank of India which is under their consideration. - b) All ESOP's which are granted across all levels in the organization have deferral arrangement in them - c) Monthly / Quarterly Variable Pay Based on the nature of the scheme, deferral arrangements are made in the same which differ from channel to channel.
+- Bank's policy on deferral and vesting of variable remuneration and, if the fraction of variable remuneration that is deferred differs across employees or groups of employees, along with a description of the factors that determine the fraction and their relative importance. - The various deferral arrangement of variable remuneration in the bank broadly are as follows - a) For MD & CEO & Senior Management Team As per the RBI guideline on Material Risk Takers, MD & CEO & SMT who have been classified as MRT's suitable deferral is being done. - b) All ESOP's which are granted across all levels in the organization have deferral arrangement in them - c) Monthly / Quarterly Variable Pay Based on the nature of the scheme, deferral arrangements are made in the same which differ from channel to channel.